itsamoghgr/fashion_mnist/README.md

 I have built a simple convoluation neural network (CNN) using tensorflow (TF) to classify Fashion-MNIST dataset. https://www.kaggle.com/zalando-research/fashionmnist --> This Data was extracted from the Zolando's Research.
 The Data was uploaded directly from the TensorFlow

 The training set consists of 60k examples and test set consists of 10k examples.
-Each example is a 28x28 grayscale image
+Each example is a 28x28 grayscale image.
+The Training/Testing ratio is 8:2.

 Classification is done into 8 categories.